MarineEvoEcoLab/Lab_Resources/Protocols/EecSeq.md

 |Treatment|68 °C|5 hours|

 * **Caution**- Following incubation, keep the thermal cycler lid closed and the temperature held at 68°C. Do not remove the reaction mix tube from thermal cycler prior to and during DSN treatment.
-* Dilute the 10X DSN Master buffer supplied in the DSN kit to 2X with nuclease‐ free water
+* Dilute the 10X DSN Master buffer supplied in the DSN kit to 2X with nuclease‐ free water, 4 μl 10X DSN Master Buffer in 16 μl nuclease-free water.
-* Pre‐heat the 2X DSN buffer on the pre‐heated heat block at 68°C.
+* Pre‐heat the 2X DSN buffer on the second thermocycler or heat block at 68°C.
   * **Note:** Do not remove the 2X DSN buffer from the heat block during DSN treatment.
 * Quickly add 20 μl of pre‐heated 2X DSN buffer to the first reaction mix tube.
 * With the reaction mix tube remaining within the thermal cycler, gently pipette the entire volume up and down 10 times to mix thoroughly using a pipette set to 40 μl.